raphaelreiss/ADA_project/docs/README.md

 by doing some natural language processing and web-scrapping.
 We found that fat consumption seems to be higher than the recommended intake for the aggregate community, and for the lower income groups it is even higher.
 Second, using the total sales value of every item bought by the households, we grouped items and clustered households with respect to how they consumed these groups.
 The clusters studied were the group of drivers, smokers and drinkers, passive consumers and new parents.
-The age groups o which Even though the analysis done is at a very general level, This analysis shows the exposure of people's privacy and potentially sensitive information from a seemingly harmless gathering of data.
+Even though the analysis done is at a very general level, it shows the exposure of people's privacy and potentially sensitive information from a seemingly harmless gathering of data.
 Nevertheless, this gathering of data also allows us to draw interesting links between the items being bought.
 These links range from trivial/obvious relations such as the one between pears-bananas, to much deeper relations such as the one between tequila and salt, which serve as echos of the underlying culture.